digitalocean/container-blueprints/DOKS-CI-CD/README.md

 309782452    A       *.doks-ci-cd   143.198.242.190         0           0       3600    0
 ```

-### Configuring a Custom Domain and Auto TLS Feature for Knative Services
+### Configure a Custom Domain and Auto TLS Feature for Knative Services

 Knative enables TLS termination automatically for your existing or new services, and automatically fetches or renewes TLS certificates from [Let's Encrypt](https://letsencrypt.org).
 This feature is provided via [Cert-Manager](https://cert-manager.io) and a special component (or adapter) named [net-certmanager](https://github.com/knative-sandbox/net-certmanager).
 You can also configure Knative to use a custom domain you own and let users access your services via your domain.

-The following steps configure Knative Serving with your domain, and enable the auto TLS feature:
+The following steps configure Knative Serving with your domain and enable the auto-TLS feature:

 1. Create a `ClusterIssuer` resource to issue certificates from [Let's Encrypt](https://letsencrypt.org).
 2. Install the `net-certmanager` controller to act as a bridge (or adapter) between Cert-Manager and Knative Serving, for automatic issuing of certificates.
 3. Configure [Knative Serving](https://knative.dev/docs/install/operator/configuring-serving-cr) component via the `Knative Operator` to:
-    - Use a dedicated domain that is registered with DigitalOcean, as explained in [Configuring DigitalOcean Domain Records for Knative Services](#configuring-digitalocean-domain-records-for-knative-services) section.
+    - Use a dedicated domain that is registered with DigitalOcean, as explained in [Configure DigitalOcean Domain Records for Knative Services](#configure-digitalocean-domain-records-for-knative-services) section.
     - Use the `ClusterIssuer` resource to automatically issue/renew certificates for each service.
     - Enable the `auto TLS` feature, via a special flag called `auto-tls`.

 First, you need to create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer) CRD for Cert-Manager.
-This blueprint provides a ready to use manifest which can be installed using `kubectl`:
+This blueprint provides a ready-to-use manifest which you can install using `kubectl`:

 ```yaml
 apiVersion: cert-manager.io/v1